FlorianS4/Project-1-Soccer/README.md

 ## Future Content
 - Navbar menu items should be active, when the user is on the corresponding section.

-        Only possible with JavaScript, and I have no idea about JavaScript at the moment as it will be taught in futre lessons.
-This can be implemented in future versions once I gained the knowledge.
+        Only possible with JavaScript, and I have no idea about JavaScript at the moment as it will be taught in future lessons.
+This can be implemented in future versions once I gain the knowledge.

 ## Acknowledgments
-My mentor Jubril Akolade for his guadance, input and support.
+My mentor Jubril Akolade for his guidance, input and support.

 The Slack community on Code Institute for reviewing my project and for support.